-Level Standard Criteria Process Results 1 An analysis/survey is conducted to determine the needs and wants of students regarding various services and welfare. √ A survey was conducted using a set of evaluation questionnaires asking the students about their satisfaction levels with the quality of the program and the teaching and learning management the International College provides annually.
-2 Some services, such as IT, ICT, learning libraries, etc., facilitate learning development.
-There is a classroom service in the Form of Smart Classroom Online and onsite teaching and learning management It is recommended that students search for information for research through the university's central library.
-3 Some services promote students' quality of life, such as dormitories and exercise facilities. health services √ - Prepare dormitories for use at the International Education and Training Center. and coordinate the rooms of the Alumni Association to facilitate students.
+Level Standard Criteria Process Results 1 An analysis/survey is \checkmark A survey was conducted using a set of conducted to determine evaluation questionnaires asking the the needs and wants of students about their satisfaction levels students regarding various with the quality of the program and the services and welfare. teaching and learning management the International College provides annually.
+2 Some services, such as IT, \checkmark - There is a classroom service in the ICT, learning libraries, Form of Smart Classroom etc., facilitate learning - Online and onsite teaching and development. learning management - It is recommended that students s for information for research through the university's central library.
+3 Some services promote \checkmark - Prepare dormitories for use at the students' quality of life, International Education and Training such as dormitories and Center. and coordinate the rooms of the exercise facilities. health Alumni Association to facilitate services students.

 Exercise location.
 The university has a swimming pool and an intramural sports center for student services.
 Health welfare.
 If the student has an illness or accident, college staff will take him/her to the University Health and Nursing Center and a hospital, respectively.
 Besides, every student has university accident insurance.
-4 Consulting services are provided both related and unrelated to academics \ Every student has 3 advisors to provide advice on teaching and research.
+4 Consulting services are provided both related and unrelated to academics V Every student has 3 advisors to provide advice on teaching and research.
 The program assigns staff to advise students in various areas such as document preparation, visa renewal, and contacting departments inside and outside the university.
-5 There are information services that are beneficial to students, such as scholarships and academic conferences. √ The program informs the students about news and activities and encourages them to participate in various activities through the International College website, Facebook, Line, and WeChat.
-6 There is an evaluation of various services provided to students. √ A set of student satisfaction assessments evaluation questionnaires on the quality of the program and the teaching and learning management provided by the International College annually.
+5 There are information services that are beneficial to students, such as scholarships and academic conferences. ~ The program informs the students about news and activities and encourages them to participate in various activities through the International College website, Facebook, Line, and WeChat.
+6 There is an evaluation of various services provided to students. \checkmark A set of student satisfaction assessments evaluation questionnaires on the quality of the program and the teaching and learning management provided by the International College annually.

-The program has prepared its readiness for the student's physical, equipment, technology, and service aspects.
-Currently, International College is in the process of renovating the Thammasak-Montri Building with equipment.
+The program has prepared its readiness on physical, equipment, technology, and service aspects for the students.
+Currently, International College is in the process of renovating the Thammasak-montri Building with equipment.
 In the fiscal year 2022, Maejo International Cluster received the budget for building an electronic library, co-working space, instructors' rooms, smart meeting rooms, smart classrooms, classrooms, and student working rooms for master's and doctoral degree students, and room sections.
 The environment and atmosphere in and around the building will be improved to enhance lifelong learning and to support and serve international program students.